Zouxian (phenomenon): Route

 The difficulty in reaching the United States legally by obtaining a visa has meant that some mainland Chinese migrants have attempted to get there through other means.
 For most, flying to Ecuador, where mainland Chinese citizens were not required to acquire a tourist visa, was the only option.
 The inflated costs from Ecuador to the United States indicate that whilst some migrants come from working-class backgrounds, many have been middle-class migrants hoping to leave the mainland of China.
 In July 2024, Ecuador cancelled its visa-free agreement with China, which contributed to the decline of migrants.

 Upon reaching Ecuador, migrants usually crossed eight countries in Latin and Central America.
 The past decade has witnessed an increase in mainland Chinese criminal groups operating in Latin America, specializing in four activities: trafficking fentanyl, laundering money, illegal wildlife trade, and migrant smuggling.
-For most Mainland Chinese migrants, contacting a snakehead (people smuggler) within these criminal organizations became become a part of attempting the journey.
+For most Mainland Chinese migrants, contacting a snakehead (people smuggler) within these criminal organizations became a part of attempting the journey.
 Snakeheads employ local guides to assist migrants where hazards are present.
 There has been a risk of the snakehead abandoning them or demanding more money midway through the journey.
 Migrants use social media platforms such as Telegram to share information with each other.
-Some do not survive the journey as they encounter hunger and robbery or kidnapping by local gangs.
+Some do not survive the journey as they face hunger, robbery, or kidnapping by local gangs.